Best Protein Powder for Lactose Intolerance: A Data-Driven Guide

 Yes—if you pick the right one.
 Choose either highly filtered whey isolate (less than 1% lactose) or plant-based proteins.
 Both provide complete protein without the digestive distress.

-Yes—if you pick the right one.
-Many protein powders contain lactose, a milk sugar that causes digestive issues.
-But not all proteins are equal.
+Yes, if you pick the right one.
+Many protein powders contain lactose, but not all of them will cause problems.

-Choose either highly filtered whey or plant-based proteins.
-Both provide complete protein without the digestive distress.
+The key is choosing either highly filtered whey isolate or plant-based proteins.
+Both give you complete protein without the digestive drama.

 According to Cleveland Clinic, about 68% of people worldwide have some degree of lactose malabsorption.